stephane-r/HoloPlay/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT.

 ## TODO

 - [ ] Submit on f-droid store
+- [ ] UI for tablet
 - [x] Adding music on playlist from all screen and player
 - [x] Can create playlist from adding music on playlist dialog
-- [ ] UI for tablet
 - [x] Add popular/trending videos and search screen
 - [x] Add i18n with EN and FR translation (EN default language)
 - [x] Add update alert